FAQs for parents, guardians and families

 How can new students prepare themselves for life at a large university?

-It’s a good idea for students to make crime prevention a habit before they come to college by taking responsibility for locking doors and windows at night, always locking their car doors, and engraving valuables with a name and identification number.
+It’s a good idea for students to make crime prevention a habit before they come to college by taking responsibility for locking doors and windows at night, always locking their car doors and not leaving valuables in cars, and engraving valuables with a name and identification number.
 Most campus crimes are crimes of opportunity: crime can be reduced if students take action to deny or reduce the opportunities.
-Learn more about campus safety.
+See more safety tips.